A class incumbent is responsible for directing, planning and coordinating all treatment and security programs for a youth rehabilitation facility.

 Provides guidance and direction to staff to ensure the proper training of employees and effective program operations.

-Acts as liaison with community groups to present institution's goals, objectives and programs and to promote community involvement in institutional activities.
+Acts as liaison with system stakeholders and community groups to present an institution's goals, objectives and programs and to promote collaboration in system and division initiatives that support successful outcomes for youth.

-Prepares budget estimates and monitors expenditures to ensure operational cost do not exceed budget appropriation.
+Prepares budget requests and monitors expenditures to ensure operational costs do not exceed budget appropriation.
+Prepares justification for additional funding including staffing requirements, capital projects and therapeutic components.

 Represents management in the negotiation of labor contracts and/or resolution of grievances or employee concerns.